-It was not so in the days of Jo-seph; if was not so in the days of Brigham Young; it has not been so since; it never will be so.
+was not so in the days of Jo seph; it was not so in the days of Brigham Young; it has not been so since; it never will be so.
 The direc-tion of this work among the people of the world will never be left to men.
-It is God's work, let me tell you, and I hope you will put it down in your memorandum or memoranda, and do not forget it; that it is the Almighty that is going to do this work and con-summate it, and not man.
+It is God's work, let me tell you, and I hope you will put it down in your memorandum or memoranda, and do not forget it; that it is the Almighty that is going to do this work and consummate it, and not man.
 No man shall have the honor for doing it, nor has any man ever had the power to do it through himself.
 It is God's work.
-If it had been the work of man it would be like the things of the world; it would not have stood; and it would not have been true that God had chosen us out of the world, but we would be It was not so in the days of Jonot have been true that God had chosen us out of the world, but we would be a part of it and "Hail fellow, well met" with it, but it is true that God has chosen us out of the world; therefore we are not of it; and therefore they hate us and therefore they will fight us and say all manner of evil against us falsely.
-They have always done so, from the beginning and they will conhate us and therefore they will fight us and say all manner of evil against us falsely.
-They have always done so, from the beginning, and they will con-tinue to seek the destruction of the Latter-day Saints and they will con-tinue to feel in the future as they have feit in the past, and don't you forget it my brethren and sisters.
-When you go home, if you have not been in the habit of doing it or if you have neglected your duty, when you go home today or to your homes in distant set-tiements, carry this injunction with you: Go into your secret chambers-go into your prayer rooms and there by yourselves or with your families gathered around you, bow your knees before God Almighty in praise and in thanksglving to Him and for His mer-ciful providence that has been over you and over all His people from the inception of this work down to the present time.
-Remember that it is the gift of God to man, that it is His pow-er and His guiding influence that has accomplished, and what has been done.
+If any man ever had the power to do it through himself.
+It is God's work.
+If it had been the work of man it would be like the things of the world; it would not have stood; and it would not have been true that God had chosen us out of the world, but we would be a part of it and "Hailfellow, well met" with it, but it is true that God has chosen us out of the world; therefore we are not of it; and therefore they hate us and therefore they will fight us falsely.
+They have always done so, from the beginning, and they will con-tinue to seek the destruction of the Latter-day Saints and they will con-tinue to feel in the future as they have fielt in the past, and on't you forget it my brethren and sisters.
+When you go home, if you have not been in the habit of doing it or if you have neglected your duty, when you go home today or to your homes in distant set-tlements, carry this injunction with you; Go into your secret chembers-go into your prayer rooms and there by yourselves or with your families gathered around you, bow your knees by yourselves or with your familie gathered around you, bow your knee gathered around yon, how your knees before God Almighty in praise and in thanksgiving to Him and for His mer-eiful providence that has been over you and over all His people from the Inception of this work down to the present time.
+Remember that it is the gift of God to man, that it is His pow-er and His guilding influence that has accomplished what we see has been ac-complished, and what has been done.
 It has not been done by the wisdom of men.
-It is proper we should give honor to those who have at heart the work of God and have been instrumental in bringing to pass much righteousness.
-They are instruments in God's hand, and we should not ignore that they are such instruments, and we should honor them, but when we undertake to give and we should not ignore that they are such instruments, and we should honor them, but when we undertake to give them the honor for accomplishing this, work and take the honor from God, who qualified the men to do the work, we are doing an injustice to God, and we are robbing Him of the honor that rightfully belongs to Him and giving it to men who are only instrumental in the hands of God in accomplishing His purposes. purposes.
+It is proper we should give honor to those who have at heart the work of God and have been instrumental in to those who have at heart the work of God and have been instrumental in bringing to pass much righteousness.
+They are instruments in God's hand, and we should not ignore that they are such instruments, and we should honor them, but when we undertake to give them the honor for accomplishing this work and take the honor from God, who qualified the men to do the work, we are doing an injustice to God, and we are robbing Him of the honor that rightfully belongs to Him and giving it to men who are only instrumental in the hands of God in accomplishing His purposes. purposes.